simplisticated/awesome-libs-ios/README.md

 ![Alamofire: Elegant Networking in Swift](https://repository-images.githubusercontent.com/289075500/23fdea80-e330-11ea-8f3d-ee845919c37e)

-Awesome Libs is an app for iPhone that allows to test drive open source libraries on your iPhone without using Xcode.
+Awesome Libs is an app for iOS that allows to test drive open source libraries on your iPhone without using Xcode.

 <p>
 <a href="https://apps.apple.com/app/id1525970272">